Ramgopalbhat10/mrgb-chat/docs/regeneration-feature.md

 3. Streams the new response in place of the old one
 4. Updates the database with the new content (same message ID)

-## Why Custom Implementation?
+## Why Use the Built-In Regenerate?

-The AI SDK's `useChat` hook handles normal message sending and streaming automatically.
-However, regeneration has unique requirements:
+The AI SDK now supports `regenerate({ messageId })`, which allows targeted regeneration while keeping the client-side streaming behavior consistent with normal sends.
+We still preserve the core requirements:

-1. **In-place update**: The message must stay at its original position in the conversation
+1. **In-place update**: The regenerated assistant message keeps the same ID.
-2. **Same ID**: We keep the same message ID to avoid UI disruption and maintain associations (e.g., shared links)
-3. **Targeted regeneration**: Users can regenerate any response, not just the last one
+2. **Targeted regeneration**: Any assistant response can be regenerated.
-4. **Context preservation**: Only messages up to the target user input are sent to the AI
+3. **Context preservation**: Only messages up to the target user input are sent.

-The `useChat` hook's built-in `reload()` function only regenerates the last message and doesn't support these requirements, so we implemented custom streaming logic.
+We no longer need to manually parse the SSE stream, which simplifies the logic and aligns with `useChat`'s built-in behavior.

 ## Architecture